jsanchez034/MeetupAutoRsvp/README.md

 MeetupAutoRsvp
 ==============

-Go program that auto rsvp's for meetups us the Meetup API
+Go program that auto rsvp's for meetups using the Meetup API